 ANSWER: Again because they're lacking the skills to respond more adaptively to problems and frustrations.
 If they had the skills, they wouldn't be exhibiting concerning behaviors.
-That's because -- and this is perhaps the key theme of the model -- Kids do well if they can.
+That's because - and this is perhaps the key theme of the model - Kids do well if they can.
 And because (here's another key theme) Doing well is preferable.
 These new "lenses" are supported by research in the neurosciences over the past 40-50 years, and have dramatic implications for how caregivers go about helping such kids.
 These new lenses also represent a dramatic departure from the view that kids with concerning behaviors are attention-seeking, manipulative, coercive, limit-testing, and poorly motivated.
-An important goal for caregivers is to identify the skills a child with concerning behaviors (ALSUP).
+An important goal for caregivers is to identify the skills a child with concerning behaviors is lacking, a goal accomplished by the completion of an instrument called the Assessment of Lagging Skills and Unsolved Problems (ALSUP).